31.5" 4K UHD UltraFine™ VA monitor - 32U720A-B | LG CA

 *Images have been simulated to enhance feature understanding, and may differ from actual use experience.

-*To download the latest version of the LG Switch app, visit LG.com.
+*To download the latest version of the LG Switch app, search for 32U720A in the LG.com Support Menu.

 Clutter-free, slim design